Updated by Danielle

 Roundup of Cheap Gibson Electric Guitars (top 4 picks)

 The Les Paul Junior will appeal to the minimalist who wants a simple configuration and Gibson tone.
 Note that the "Junior" designation doesn't mean it's small or intended for kids.
 They weight roughly 7-8 pounds.

 The price, combined with a straightforward setup, gives the Junior wide-ranging appeal from beginners to the professional performer.
 Stylistically the Junior can handle nearly anything, as it commonly falls into the hands of rock, country, blues and even jazz guitar players.

 Gibson uses Mahogany for both the body and neck of this guitar, giving it a thick push on the low-end frequencies and some extra weight.

 Session and gigging guitarists alike can make it work.

 Features and price tag

-Additional features include two P-90 pickups and two controls, one for volume and one for tone, rounding out one of Gibson’s simplest guitars.
-Most of them retail around the $750 mark, making it one of the cheapest Gibson Les Pauls available.
+Additional features include a single P-90 pickup and two controls, one for volume and one for tone, rounding out one of Gibson’s simplest guitars.

 IDEAL FOR: Versatility, multiple styles, sessions, and basic gigging